 If you prefer trolling or cast and retrieve fishing, the Strike King Shadalicious Swimbait could be your ideal lure.
 It works best with a slow, steady retrieve and can be rigged on an open jig head or with a weighted hook.
 The soft, hollow body and paddle tail give the lure a life-like side-to-side swimming action that proves irresistible to hungry crappies.
 The accuracy of the swimbait’s movement is matched by realistic color patterns including blue gizzard, ghost shad and ayu.
 If you prefer a more attention-grabbing shade, opt for sexy shad or pearl chartreuse belly instead.

 This lure comes in four sizes: 3.5, 4.5, 5.5 or 6.5 inches.
 Match the size of your hook to the size of the lure for targeting different sized crappies (with a little practice, you can even tailor your catch to suit the number of people you want to feed).
-Amazon reviewers report that although these lures tear quickly, their effectiveness more than makes up for their short lifespan.

 Best Shallow-Water Crankbait: Rapala Jointed Shad Rap 04 Fishing Lure